Milad-Akarie/injectable/README.md

 }
 ```

-now both of these annotations take an optional bool flag `preResolve`, if the create or initialize methods return a future and preResolve is true, the future will be pre-resolved ( awaited ) before the dependency is registered inside of GetIt otherwise it's registered as an async dependency.
+now both of these annotations take an optional bool flag `preResolve`.
+If the create or initialize methods return a future and preResolve is true, the future will be pre-resolved ( awaited ) before the dependency is registered inside of GetIt, otherwise it's registered as an async dependency.

 ## Registering asynchronous injectables